alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/00_anchor_recognition.md

 Using similar language does not create an anchor.

-A confirmed anchor exists only when the public confirmation record matches the claimed project name, creator name, Anchor ID, and source-line.
+A confirmed anchor exists only when the public confirmation record matches the claimed project name, creator name, controlled project URL, Anchor ID, and source-line.

+## Controlled Project URL

+A confirmed project must provide a controlled project URL.

+The controlled project URL is the public location controlled by the confirmed project, creator, founder, or organization.

+The controlled project URL is where the confirmed project can display, cite, or point to its AI Foundations Source-Line Anchor.

+The controlled project URL prevents misuse by binding the anchor to a public location controlled by the confirmed project.

+The controlled project URL also gives the confirmed project visible credit through its official anchor listing.

+A project name alone does not create Anchor Confirmation.

+A creator name alone does not create Anchor Confirmation.

+An Anchor ID alone does not create Anchor Confirmation.

+A copied source-line alone does not create Anchor Confirmation.

+No controlled project URL means no confirmed anchor.

 ## Recognition Function